OSH212/NarrateNews/README.md

 Current Features:

 - Fetches news articles from specified RSS feeds and HTML pages.
-- Summarizes articles using OpenAI's GPT-3.5 model.
+- Summarizes articles using OpenAI's GPT model.
 - Converts summaries to audio files.
 - Filters and sorts articles by publishing date.
 - Handles user input for the number of articles to process.